 Let’s start right at the beginning and find out what the ‘Manuka’ in Manuka Honey is.
 Manuka is a native New Zealand tree.
-Its official name is Leptospermum scoparium and it’s found all over New Zealand.
+It's official name is Leptospermum scoparium and is found all over New Zealand.

 Most parts of the New Zealand Manuka tree were used in traditional Maori medicine (Rongoā Māori) to treat wounds, burns, inflammation and digestive complaints.

 What is New Zealand Manuka Honey?

 Honey is made when bees collect nectar from flowers.
 The type of flowers give the unique taste, colour and properties found in different types of honey.
 Manuka Honey is made when bees collect nectar from the Manuka tree.